"Qualified immunity" gives abusive cops a free pass. Will the Supreme Court end it?

 Since the late 1960s, police officers have enjoyed a special protection from civil rights lawsuits, including cases involving police brutality.
 But now, as law enforcement officers are responding to protests over police violence and racism by firing tear gas and rubber bullets and conducting mass arrests, the legal doctrine that has shielded them for decades is at last facing possible review by the Supreme Court and a serious challenge in Congress.

 Civil liberties groups and legal scholars across the political spectrum say the doctrine, known as “qualified immunity,” makes it extremely difficult for victims and their families to hold abusive officers accountable.
-On Wednesday, Rep. Justin Amash (I-Mich.) and Rep. Ayanna Presley (D-Mass.) announced on Twitter that they would co-sponsor a bill to abolish qualified immunity and “restore Americans’ ability to obtain relief when police officers violate their constitutionally secured rights.”
+On Wednesday, Libertarian Rep. Justin Amash of Michigan and Democratic Rep. Ayanna Pressley of Massachusetts announced on Twitter that they would co-sponsor a bill to abolish qualified immunity and “restore Americans’ ability to obtain relief when police officers violate their constitutionally secured rights.”
 Democratic senators also joined the charge, with Sens.
 Kamala Harris, Ed Markey, and Cory Booker introducing a resolution calling to eliminate qualified immunity for law enforcement.
 Even presumptive Democratic presidential nominee Joe Biden has highlighted the need for change, telling the Philadelphia Tribune earlier this week that he supports reforming qualified immunity.

 Meanwhile, the Supreme Court is considering a pile of petitions that involve questions about the doctrine.
 It is expected to announce by Monday whether it will take up a case challenging qualified immunity—a decision which could have major consequences for police accountability.

-Note: Correction: An earlier version of this article misidentified the party affiliation of Libertarian Rep. Justin Amash.